 Supported by the guidance of Taigen Dan Leighton, a Dharma teacher in the lineage of Shunryu Suzuki, Ancient Dragon Zen Gate evolved from a small meditation group that began meeting once weekly in 2003.
 By 2009, Taigen had moved from California to Chicago to become our Guiding Teacher and we relocated to a storefront temple space in the North Center neighborhood.
 At the end of 2020 we gave up our lease on the storefront space due to COVID issues.
-We have continued all of our programs on Zoom and are now meeting in our Lincoln Square Zendo while the process of searching for a new full-time temple space and renting a space for some events temporarily.
+We have continued all of our programs on Zoom and are now meeting in our Lincoln Square Zendo while the process of searching for a new full-time temple space to purchase continues.
 We offer a variety of meditation and Zen practice opportunities most days of the week and have been honored to host many prominent Buddhist teachers and scholars for special events.

 What’s In A Name?